contains the active ingredient fentanyl

 DENPAX transdermal patches contain a medicine called fentanyl.
 This strong pain reliever

-by blocking the nerves that recognize pain messages from the body.
+by blocking the nerves that recognise pain messages from the body.

-Each transdermal patch is applied onto the skin every 72 hours (3 days).
-The transdermal patch releases a continuous amount
+Each transdermal patch is applied onto the skin every three days (72 hours).
+The

-the skin in contact with the transdermal patch.
+the skin in contact with the patch.

-Ask your doctor if you have any questions about why this medicine
+Ask your doctor if you have any questions about why this medicine has been prescribed